Male Reproductive System

 Ejaculation is the expulsion of semen from the body.
 Premature ejaculation (PE) is when ejaculation happens sooner than a man or his partner would like during sex.
-PE is also known as rapid ejaculation, premature climax or early ejaculation.
+Occasional PE is also known as rapid ejaculation, premature climax or early ejaculation.
 PE might not be a cause for worry.
 It can be frustrating if it makes sex less enjoyable and impacts relationships.
-If it happens often and causes problems, your health care provider can help.
+But it happens often and causes problems, your health care provider can help.

-In the U.S., about one in three men 18 to 59 years old have had problems with PE.
+In the U.S., about 1 in 3 men 18 to 59 years old have problems with PE.
 The problem is often thought to be psychological, but biology may also play a role.

 How Does Ejaculation Work?

 Ejaculation is controlled by the central nervous system.
-When you are sexually stimulated, signals are sent to your spinal cord and brain.
-When you reach a certain level of excitement, signals are then sent from your brain to your reproductive organs.
+When men are sexually stimulated, signals are sent to your spinal cord and brain.
+When men reach a certain level of excitement, signals are then sent from your brain to your reproductive organs.
 This causes semen to be ejected through the penis (ejaculation).